Yahya Petra of Kelantan: Family life

-He was married to Tengku Zainab binti Tengku Sri Utama Raja Tengku Muhammad Petra (1917–1993), who was styled Raja Perempuan Zainab II (her stepmother-in-law was Raja Perempuan Zainab I, consort of Sultan Ibrahim) and Raja Permaisuri Agong.
+He married Tengku Zainab binti Tengku Sri Utama Raja Tengku Muhammad Petra (1917–1993), who was styled Raja Perempuan Zainab II (her stepmother-in-law was Raja Perempuan Zainab I, consort of Sultan Ibrahim) and Raja Permaisuri Agong on 4 June 1939.
 Sultan Yahya Petra and Raja Perempuan Zainab II had one son and six daughters.
-However, their two daughters died when they were young.
-He also married Tengku Alexandria binti Tengku Yusuf and was given a son.
+However, two of their daughters died when they were young.
+He was also married to Tengku Alexandria binti Tengku Yusof and was given a son and two daughters.

 Issue

 Awards and recognitions

 Sultan Yahya Petra held the rank of Marshal of the Royal Malaysian Air Force.